Junk Science in the Marketplace

 It's a good bet that neither the vendors who promote "energizing" products, nor the science-challenged people who buy them, have the slightest idea of what the term means, or how its presence can be demonstrated.
 The answer is that when applied to water, it's nothing but marketing hokum!
 See also our Energized Water debunking page.

 This guy who bills himself as "The Water Doctor" brings you a wealth of incredible products promising the usual medicine-show array of wonderful-sounding but ill-defined health benefits which are sure to be experienced by those who are in the right frame of mind.
-The most recent version of the site displays an image of the older-but-not-apparently-wiser Doctor, but has repackaged the nostrum as QuantaWater™ which
+The most recent version of the site displays an image of the older-but-not-apparently-wiser "Doctor", but has repackaged the nostrum as QuantaWater™ which

 harnesses the energy of nature with harmonics that resonate in unison with the body’s crystalline structures to energize our cells.
 Highly coherent, QuantaWater™ contains life-supporting resonances, the earth’s magnetic energies, and has low surface tension with vortex spin motion, and a high Bovis potential.

 The earlier nostrum was apparently based on the fiction that atoms and molecules can be made to "spin" to the right or to the left (hey, doesn't this depend on the direction from which you are looking at them?) and that for water at least, this somehow affects the way it interacts with your body.
-How these magical properties are imparted to the water is not explained, but people who are sufficiently credulous to fall for this stuff are not usually inclined to ask.
+How these magical properties are imparted to the water is not explained, but people who are sufficiently credulous to fall for this stuff are seldom inclined to ask.
 To make this even more [pseudo]scientific, he spins up more nonsense relating to positive and negative electrical charge using a scheme of measurement unknown to legitimate science:

 The Bovis Scale, developed by a French physicist, quantifies or measures how positively or negatively charged a substance is.
 For living organisms, the key reference point on the scale is found at 6,500 Bovis Energy Units.
 From 0 to 6,500, the charge is in the NEGATIVE range, or life-detracting, while above the 6,500 point the energy gradually becomes more POSITIVE, or life-enhancing.
 The desired minimal energy level for humans is found between 8,000 to 10,000 Bovis Energy Units, or slightly positive.
 The Earth itself creates energy in the 7,000 to 18,000 range.
 This energy is also referred to as "Biophotons", which are light particles invisible to our eyes.
 This positive radiation is necessary to the maintenance of life on Earth.